 Due to their being absorbed into the skin, chemical sunscreens are not advised for infants.
 Besides, they can clog pores and irritate sensitive skin.
 Chemical sunscreens lose their effectiveness faster and need more frequent reapplication.
 Consider these factors when choosing between physical and chemical sunscreens and deciding on the appropriate sunscreen SPF and how to choose sunscreen SPF.

-In recent years, there has been growing concern about the potential impact of chemical sunscreens on the environment.
-Studies have shown that certain chemical sunscreen ingredients can have adverse effects on ecosystems, including coral reefs and aquatic life.
+In recent years, growing concern surrounds the potential impact of chemical sunscreens on the environment.
+Studies indicate that certain chemical sunscreen ingredients can have adverse effects on ecosystems, particularly coral reefs and aquatic life.
 These ingredients may contribute to coral bleaching, disrupt marine ecosystems, and harm aquatic organisms.
-As a result, many individuals are now opting for eco-friendly or reef-safe sunscreens that use alternative ingredients and formulations that are less harmful to the environment.
-By considering the environmental implications of our sunscreen choices and understanding how to choose sunscreen SPF, we can make more sustainable decisions that protect our skin and the planet.

 Hi,